boba-and-beer/clipboard/README.md

 ## How To Use

-Using this application is really hard, make sure this is used appropriately.
+Using this application is really hard, make sure you do not make any typos!

 ```
-clipboard FILENAME
+clipboard <FILENAME>
 ```

-It has now been added to yoru clipboard.
+It has now been added to your clipboard.

 ## Installation